Is the Go Orlando Pass worth it? Go Orlando Pass Review 2019

 Also, it's a bad idea to plan attractions in the same day that are pretty spread apart and in different parts of the city.
 For example, you don't want to plan Boggy Creek Airboats and the Kennedy Space Center in the same day as they are located really far from each other.
-It would be very unlikely that you would end up having enough time during the day to visit both and therefore could end up using very little of your card, which would be a shame.
+It would be very unlikely that you would end up having enough time during the day to visit both and therefore could end up using very little of your pass, which would be a shame.

-When using the card, if you take the time to plan your days and visit the more expensive attractions rather than a bunch of the cheaper attractions, you'll find that you'll end up saving a good amount of change that can then be used for a few nice dinners, a nicer hotel or kept in your wallet.
+When using the pass, if you take the time to plan your days and visit the more expensive attractions rather than a bunch of the cheaper attractions, you'll find that you'll end up saving a good amount of change that can then be used for a few nice dinners, a nicer hotel or kept in your wallet.

-If you do the opposite and only visit attractions costing $20 or less, then you will probably be better off without the card as you may only save a little bit of money, if any at all.
+If you do the opposite and only visit attractions costing $20 or less, then you will probably be better off without the pass as you may only save a little bit of money, if any at all.

-Where do you purchase your Go Orlando Card
+Where do you purchase your Go Orlando Pass

-There are two ways you can receive your Card, the first and the most popular way being with your smartphone.
-If purchase through your phone, you instantly receive your card and will then just have to show your phone at each gate.
-If you prefer not to use your phone, you can always receive the card via email.
+There are two ways you can receive your pass, the first and the most popular way being with your smartphone.
+If purchase through your phone, you instantly receive your pass and will then just have to show your phone at each gate.
+If you prefer not to use your phone, you can always receive the pass via email.
 Once you have opened your email, just print and go!